-The College on Problems of Drug Dependence (CPDD) is an interdisciplinary research society whose members address problems of drug dependence in the broadest range of scientific disciplines, including chemistry, basic biology, pharmacology, behavioral science, clinical research, sociology, psychology, anthropology, and history.
+The College on Problems of Drug Dependence (CPDD) is an interprofessional research society whose members address problems of drug misuse and addiction across a broad range of disciplines including chemistry, basic biology, pharmacology, behavioral science, clinical research, sociology, psychology, anthropology, and history.

 CPDD serves as an interface among governmental, industrial and academic communities maintaining liaisons with regulatory and research agencies as well as educational, treatment, and prevention facilities in the drug abuse field.
 It also functions as a collaborating center of the World Health Organization.
 Your contributions help CPDD in the following ways: